GSA/cto-website/_technologies/virtual-presence.md

 ---
 ## Possible Applications at GSA

 At the time of publishing, we have not identified any current efforts toward providing an immersive Virtual Presence (VP) at GSA.
 However, innovation in this area across Industry, Academia and Federal entities have been used to provide services that GSA would potentially benefit from.
 We are currently exploring some of these within GSA and expect to provide additional information as it becomes available.
-The following possibilities aren’t ‘pie in the sky’, rather they are solutions based on existing technologies highlighted in our [Companies and Contracts section](#companies-and-contracts).
+The following possibilities are solutions based on existing technologies highlighted in our [Companies and Contracts section](#companies-and-contracts).

 Some potential use cases we’ve identified include, but are not limited to the following:

-* For a partial or total office replacement, partially or fully immersive office-like experiences could enable teams to interact with each other as if they were actually there in one space.
+* **Office-like experiences** could enable teams to interact with each other as if they were actually there in one space.
 This is not just a Telepresence representation in 2D, but rather the ability to ‘feel’ and ‘respond’ with more than just audio & video like in traditional video mediums.
 The idea is more like being one of multiple avatars that are a persona of the person present in the Virtual Space.
-* Training rooms with the same concepts of an immersive virtual space would allow the users to feel side by side and ‘present’ beyond the traditional powerpoint and webinar atmosphere currently used to bring a class together for learning.
+* **Immersive training rooms** would allow the users to feel side by side and ‘present’ beyond the traditional powerpoint and webinar atmosphere currently used to bring a class together for learning.
 The type of experience that VP would deliver could allow physical aspects to be simulated in a way that breakout sessions, gathering around a whiteboard, taking notes with a digital pen on a virtual pad of paper come to life via sensors and the actions or motions of the participants.
 Imagine a glove a user might wear that would allow them to virtual hold a simulated pen in their hand in freespace then write on a digital pad they’re holding in the other hand.
-* Building inspectors, real estate touring, general maintenance, and other explorations of physical properties in remote locations might be handled remotely with the proper on-site sensors, small to large maneuverable devices controlled with hand motions or other gestures and even simple joysticks.
+* **Building inspections, real estate touring, general maintenance**, and other explorations of physical properties in remote locations might be handled remotely with the proper on-site sensors, small to large maneuverable devices controlled with hand motions or other gestures and even simple joysticks.
 In such a scenario one or multiple senior subject matter experts could remotely walk a junior engineer or technician through an on-site repair.
-* Similarly, using hololens on an industry day for facilities walkthroughs during the RFP process would enable potential bidders to see near-firsthand the exact conditions of a facility.
+* **Facilities walkthrough** using hololens during the RFP process or during industry day would enable potential bidders to see near-firsthand the exact conditions of a facility.
 This would eliminate the need for travel and/or multiple building tours.
-* For GSA’s large fleet of vehicles that require upkeep, inspections and maintenance in a similar fashion to buildings, but in this case they’re often a moving target so to speak.
+* **Upkeep, inspections and maintenance** of GSA's large fleet of vehicles.
 The concept of being able to remotely analyze issues and possibly fix or notify the nearest location and set up an appointment to get under the actual hood might save countless hours of work that normally couldn’t start until the vehicle is physically in the shop.

 While these are just a few examples of potential use cases there are definitely possibilities for moving the cultural and strategic thinking in this direction.
 As with many emerging technologies the implementation and crossing of ecosystems may not always be aligned at the perfect time for all to grasp where the focus should be.
 This is a large basis for our analysis and working to bring some of the disparate technologies and subject matter experts together to help expedite its adoption within pertinent program offices at GSA.